Intermesh/groupoffice-docs/migrate/nextcloud.rst

 Determine what you need to migrate.
 The data can be mapped like this:

 ====================  ============
-Microsoft Office 365  Group-Office
+Nextcloud             Group-Office
 ====================  ============
-Mail                  E-mail (You need to install the Group-Office mailserver or another IMAP server) OneDrive              Files
+Mail                  E-mail (You need to install the Group-Office mailserver or another IMAP server) Files                 Files
 Calendar              Calendar
 Contacts              Addressbook
 ====================  ============

 Make sure you have the required modules installed.
-To replace the office apps you can install :ref:`Collabora office <collabora-office>`.
+To replace the Nextcloud office you can install :ref:`Collabora office <collabora-office>`.

 Sign up or install
 ------------------